What to know about hepatitis C

 a young man speaks with an older male Asian doctor

-Hepatitis C is a viral infection characterized by inflammation of the liver.
+Hepatitis C is a disease characterized by inflammation of the liver.
 It can be acute, or short term, or chronic, meaning lifelong.
-An acute infection can go away on its own, but up to 85 percent of cases become chronic after six months of acute infection.
+An acute infection can go away on its own, but up to 85 percent become chronic after six months of acute infection.
 The condition can lead to serious problems such as liver scarring or liver cancer.

-According to the Centers for Disease Control and Prevention (CDC), between 2.7 and 3.9 million people in the United States have chronic hepatitis C. Between 1 and 5 percent of those infected with the hepatitis C virus die each year from liver diseases that result from the condition.
+Between 2.7 and 3.9 million people in the United States have chronic hepatitis C, according to the Centers for Disease Control and Prevention (CDC).
+Between 1 and 5 percent of those infected with the hepatitis C virus die each year from liver diseases that result from the condition.

 Hepatitis C occurs when a person has blood-to-blood contact with an infected individual.
 The most common methods of blood transmission, according to the CDC, include sharing contaminated needles (and, less commonly, unclean tattoo or piercing instruments), sharing razors and toothbrushes, or during sex.
 The infection can also pass from mother to baby during childbirth.